ropensci/sasquatch/README.md

   and R
   without the use of intermediate files

-If you require pdf `knitr` support and have a local installation of SAS, I would recommend using `SASmarkdown`at this time.
+If you require pdf `knitr` engine support and have a local installation of SAS, I would recommend using `SASmarkdown`at this time.

 ## Installation